AI-BNU-TEAMKG/EduMKG/README.md

         - Exercises are explicitly linked back to their corresponding KnowledgePoint.

 4. **Low Level**:
-   - **Concept**: Represents the foundational ideas or principles underlying a KnowledgePoint.
+   - **Concept**: A concept represented by data from four distinct modalities.
    - Relations:
      - `KnowledgePoint relatedTo Concept`
        - KnowledgePoints are explained or supported by associated **Concepts**.